Nitroguanidine: Explosives

-Nitroguanidine has been in use since the 1930s as an ingredient in triple-base gun propellants in which it reduces flame temperature, muzzle flash, and erosion of the gun barrel but preserves chamber pressure due to high nitrogen content.
+Nitroguanidine has been in use since the 1930s as an ingredient in triple-base gun propellants in which it reduces flame temperature, muzzle flash, and erosion of the gun barrel, but preserves chamber pressure due to high nitrogen content.
 Its extreme insensitivity combined with low cost has made it a popular ingredient in insensitive high explosive formulations (e.g AFX-453, AFX-760, IMX-101, AL-IMX-101, IMX-103, etc.).

 The first triple-base propellant, featuring 20-25% of nitroguanidine and 30-45% nitroglycerine, was developed at the Dynami Nobel factory at Avigliana and patented by its director Dr. Modesto Abelli (1859-1911) in 1905.

-Nitroguanidine's explosive decomposition may be given by the following idealized equation:
+One form of nitroguanidine's explosive decomposition may be given by the following idealized equation, which assumes it decomposes into carbon dioxide, nitrogen gas, and ammonia: